Aside from that is checking out a very bold piece of modern architecture, the Port House or Port Authority building.

 The original 6,600 square meter fire station was restored to its former glory, with a public reading room and library being added.
-The 6,200 square meter diamond shaped extension is 100+ meters in length, has four distinct floors spanning 46 meters in height, and is supported by a large white column, several concrete pillars, and 900 tonnes of steel.
+The 6,200 square meters diamond-shaped extension is 100+ meters in length, has four distinct floors spanning 46 meters in height, and is supported by a large white column, several concrete pillars, and 900 tonnes of steel.
 Both structures are connected by a bridge that offers employees and visitors panoramic views of the surrounding area.

 From a distance, you can see the extension resembles the hull of a sailing ship.
 The glass facade has a combination of transparent and opaque triangles in order to control how much sunlight enters the building.
-The glass facade, with it’s glazed surface, appears water-like and mirrors the tones and colours of the adjacent River Scheldt.
+The glass facade, with its glazed surface, appears water-like and mirrors the tones and colors of the adjacent River Scheldt.

 Another notable accomplishment from the architects was that the building was constructed with a green ethos in mind.

 Sadly, Zaha Hadid passed away in 2016.
-To honour her memory, the building’s square Zaha Hadidplein was named after her.
+To honor her memory, the building’s square Zaha Hadidplein was named after her.